Child Custody Lawyers in South Carolina: How to Protect Your Interest

 Child’s Preference on Child Custody

 Contrary to popular opinion, there is no magic age at which a child can choose to live with one or the other parent.
-The South Carolina Family Court is required to consider the child’s preference at all ages, along with the reasons for the specific preference.
-Many judges weigh the preferences of 11, 12, and 13 year-olds, provided their choice is clear and the preference is given for a legitimate reason.
+The South Carolina Family Court must consider the child’s preference at all ages, along with the reasons for the specific preference.
+Many judges weigh the preferences of 11, 12, and 13-year-olds, provided their choice is clear and the preference is given for a legitimate reason.

 Visitation With Children